denten-courses/masters-seminar/2020-fall/README.md

   Fiction*][24] (1908) by Clayton Meeker Hamilton.
 - Chapters 17--19 in [*The Beautiful: An Introduction to Psychological Aesthetics*][25] (1913)
   by Vernon Lee [Violet Paget].
+- Chapter 10 (pages 254--273), "'Painstaking Research Quite Equal to Mathematical Physics':
+  Literature, 1860–1920" (pp. 254-273) in [*Philology: The Forgotten Origins of the Modern Humanities*][12] (2014) by James Turner.

 [21]: https://archive.org/download/cu31924027248867/cu31924027248867.pdf
 [22]: https://archive.org/download/literatureameric00babb_0/literatureameric00babb_0.pdf